squinkylabs/SquinkyVCV/docs/saws.md

 The **Octave** knob will transpose the VCO in even octaves.
 The setting is displayed above the knob.

 The **Semi** knob will transpose the VCO in semitone intervals.
 It has a range of 11 semitones up or down.
-The semitone setting is displayed above the knob as a pitch, such as "G" or "C#".
+The semitone setting is displayed above the knob as note name, such as "G" or "C#".

 The **fine** knob tunes the VCO by a semitone up or down.